HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/adsyslog.md

     1. Log in as the administrator.
     2. Click the **Administration menu** icon.
 Then, click **Tracing: Gather data about the site**.
 The Enable Tracing portlet appears.
     3. Click **Site Administration > Advanced Administration > Tracing: Gather data about the site**.
 The Enable Tracing portlet appears.
-    4. Type the required trace string into the field **Append these trace settings:** For example, this string can be `com.ibm.wps.command.credentialvault.*=finest`
+    4. Enter the required trace string in the **Append these trace settings:** field.
+For example, this string can be `com.ibm.wps.command.credentialvault.*=finest`.
     5. Click the **Add** icon. **Enable Tracing** updates the **Current trace settings** field.
     **Note:** Restarting HCL WebEngine removes traces that were set by using the Enable Tracing Administration portlet.